thradams/thradams.github.io/clang.md

 ## Auto pointers

 Pointers can be qualified with auto.

 This tells the type system that this pointer is the owner of the pointed object.

-This information is used to generate destructors.
+At this moment auto is used to generate destructors but it also could be used for static analysis in the future.

 ```cpp
 struct X {